vfarcic/cncf-demo/manuscript/policies/kyverno.md

 git push

-kubectl --namespace kyverno get all
+kubectl --namespace kyverno get pods

+# Wait until the Pods are created and are ready

 cat policies/kyverno.yaml